Progressive Auto Insurance Review

 Small Accident Forgiveness: Progressive may forgive small accidents on your driving record.
 If you have a claim under $500, then the company will not raise your premiums.

 New Car Grace Period: Progressive offers a 30-day new car grace period for new cars on your policy.
 With this grace period, if you are an existing Progressive customer, you’ll have 30 days to add a new vehicle to your policy after your purchase it.

 Large Accident Forgiveness: Progressive also offers forgiveness for large accidents to certain qualifying customers.
 If you’ve had Progressive insurance for at least five years and have been accident-free for at least three years, then the company will not raise your rates after a single large accident.

 Custom Parts Coverage: Progressive offers coverage for custom parts and equipment, something that not all other major insurers offer.
 You can get coverage for custom wheels, accessibility equipment, and other aftermarket parts permanently installed on your vehicle.

-Gap Insurance: Progressive is also unique for offering gap insurance.
+Gap Insurance: Progressive is also unique in offering gap insurance.
 Not all major insurers offer gap coverage.
 With gap coverage, Progressive could pay an additional 25% for your car insurance claim to cover the value of your lease or loan.
 Without gap coverage, there could be a ‘gap’ between the value of your vehicle and the amount remaining on your loan.
 Gap insurance covers this gap, which you would otherwise need to pay out of pocket.